 I initially gave up my full-time practice to be a mum.
 My priorities changed and I wanted to have more family time and focus on my love of cooking and nutrition.
 I love being creative in the kitchen and coming up with new recipes as well as putting a healthy twist on traditional recipes.

 About this site:

-I do believe food is our medicine, we have all heard it before but we really are what we eat, what we eat metabolises into the cells of our body and the food we eat becomes literally us!
+Nutrients from the foods we eat provide the foundation of the structure and function of every cell in our body.
 What we eat affects every cell in our body and our mood and our emotions.
 Our diet can truly be our friend or our foe.